rahul188/Assignment1/README.md

 We just need to mention DataBase Name And Table Name in the Command line argument for a run this project.

-Example - java -jar target/demo-0.0.1-SNAPSHOT.jar DB_name Table_name.
+Example:  java -jar target/demo-0.0.1-SNAPSHOT.jar DB_name Table_name.

 Task Details : -